idelfonsog2/idelfonsog2.github.io/README.md

 </p>
 <h2 align="center"> Idelfonso Gutierrez</h2>

-Software developer from Venezuela 🇻🇪.
+📲iOS software developer from Venezuela 🇻🇪.
 Currently Chicago, IL

 Geek about software, clean code, and diving deep into the details to create solutions to common tasks.